fabiogaiera/scenes-classifier-tensorflow-lite/README.md

 - Do I skip any fine grained steps? **Yes, of course!**
 - Do I merge steps (1 step that includes 2 or 3 smaller steps)? **Yes, of course!**

-And that is because my purpose is to show an example that can be shareable in a LinkedIn post with its limitations.
+And this is because my purpose is to show an example that can be shareable in a LinkedIn post with its limitations.

 The application deployed in *[Heroku](https://awesome-classifier.herokuapp.com/)* available for final users is the outcome of the following steps: